The secret to stopping heavy periods.

-When I first started getting the heavy periods, like afraid-to-leave-the-house heavy.
-Like I-should-have-bought-stock-in-Softcups because I was go through so many.
+When I first started getting the heavy periods in 2016, like afraid-to-leave-the-house heavy.
+Like I-should-have-bought-stock-in-Softcups because I would go through so many.
 I just chalked it up to being a woman.
 It would pass and life would continue.
 At my annual exam, my doctor recommended some form of hormonal birth control or an endometrial ablation to control the heavy periods.
 I elected to go on birth control because I was worried about the risks of the surgery plus I previously took birth control without a problem.

 Well, this time my body wasn’t having it because my periods didn’t stop, and I felt sick all the time.
 Perfect.
 After two months of birth control, the bleeding finally stopped and I stopped the pill.
 Thinking, there is no way that I can get a period like that again.
 Oh boy was I wrong.